balanceboost/BTC-address-generator-and-checker/README.md

 Notes:
 The program saves the state (number of generated addresses) every 100,000 addresses.
 If interrupted, it will resume from where it left off.
 Real-time statistics are shown, including the total number of generated addresses and generation speed.
-The FoundBTC.txt file will contain addresses found in the rich list and their corresponding private keys in WIF format.
+The FoundBTC.txt file will contain addresses found in the list and their corresponding private keys in WIF format.